The Soldier's Details

 As there are no records, we cannot be certain about where John Young went after Konyu II – as the men went to different camps within the area.
 These included Hintok and Kinsaiyok.

 We believe he was evacuated sick to Chungkai Hospital Camp (after the completion of the railway).
-He obviously recovered, sent with work parties elsewhere.
+He obviously recovered, sent with work parties elsewhere in Thailand.
 Once again there are no records.

 He was at Nacompaton Camp, Thailand when he died in August 1945, just before the end of war.